Bougakov/Micromake-D1-3D-printer/Orange PI Zero/Shutdown button.md

 ./build
 ```

 To test your setup, run `gpio mode 3 input && gpio read 3`.
-It shoud output zero.
+It shoud output `1`.
 Push the button, hold it, and repeat the command.
-It shoud output `1` this time.
+It shoud output zero this time.

 ## Write a program to check the button state